gitond/msc_thesis_datastructure/vazlatok/megavazlat.md

 (Minaee, Liang & Yan, 2022)

 > "In [97], Dai et al. introduced ScanNet, an RGB-D video dataset containing 2.5M views in 1513 scenes annotated with 3D camera poses, surface reconstructions, and semantic segmentations.
 To collect this data, they designed an easy-to-use and scalable RGB-D capture system that includes automated surface reconstruction and crowd-sourced semantic annotation.
 They showed that using this data helps achieve state-of-the-art performance on several 3D scene understanding tasks, including 3D object classification, semantic voxel labeling, and CAD model retrieval"
 (Minaee, Liang & Yan, 2022)

+> "Many of the current models developed for AR applications work well only under constrained scenarios (such as simple background, or limited occlusion).
+Developing new models that perform well in general setting and complex environment is an important research area, which can further extend the application of AR models in different areas.
+In addition to algorithmic contributions, collecting more complex datasets (with more labeled data in the wild) would be helpful for this purpose"
+(Minaee, Liang & Yan, 2022)

 #### (Client-Server Architectures (Now part of CV))